Continuing status requires excellent performance and the promise of continued excellence. See UHAP Chapter 4A.3.02.

 - Appendix A: Checklist for Shared Appointments

-- Appendix B: Sample of Department Criteria for Promotion (DOCX)
+- Appendix B: Sample of Department Criteria for Promotion and Tenure (DOCX)

-- Appendix C: Guidelines for Acknowledgment and Evaluation of Participation in Interdisciplinary Programs
+- Appendix C: Guidelines for Acknowledgment and Evaluation of Participation in Graduate Interdisciplinary Program Activities

-- Appendix D: Sample Letter to External Evaluator (DOCX)
+- Appendix D: Required Template Letter to External Evaluator (DOCX)

 - Appendix E: Sample Letter to Collaborator